TamiMcInnis/OC-P7-RestaurantReviewSite/README.md

 This project was to be bult with **ReactJS** and **HTML/CSS**.
 Most students chose to use an NPM third party library such as *google-react-map*.
 I chose to approach the project from a pure ReactJS angle.
 Although this approach made the project much more difficult and lengthy, it gave me a deeper understanding of both ReactJS and the GoogleMaps API than I would otherwise have gotten.

-**Please note:**
+### Please note:
-If you would like to clone this repo, you will need to insert your own API key to access GoogleMaps API.
-The API key in use is restricted to this URL and has a request quota placed on it.
+If you would like to clone this repo, you will need to insert your own **API key** to access GoogleMaps API.
+The API key in use is restricted to this URL and **has a usage quota placed on it**.
 Usage per day is restricted to a small amount of requests per user for security purposes.

+Because of this, you may also find that the daily usage quota has been exceeded and the app will not load properly.
+In this case, you can also clone the repo and replace the current API key with your own from [Google](https://developers.google.com/maps/documentation/javascript/get-api-key), which includes a one year free trial.

+**Where to place your API Key:**
+* public/index.html - line 31
+* src/components/RestaurantDetails.js - lines 94 & 107

 **COMING SOON** To view the **technical documentation** for this project, please see the wiki [here](https://github.com/TamiMcInnis/restaurant-review-site/wiki "Restaurant Review Site wiki").